 The Next Epoch Seed Library exists as a fluid, crowd-sourced collection of seeds and as a series of physical installations.
-The project is currently on view as part of Living Together: Nurturing Nature in the Built Environment

 Thank you for your interest in contributing to the Next Epoch Seed Library!
 NESL is an artist run project that encourages public participation.
 We think seed gathering is an enjoyable activity that encourages contact between humans and the plant species that form the basis of our urban ecosystems.
 Please read the guidelines below and get in touch with any questions.
 We’d be happy to list you on our website as a contributing member of NESL.

 NESL is primarily interested in plant species that live in close association with humans, but that have not been planted or maintained purposefully; in short, weeds!
 Growing where others can’t or won’t, the plants held in our seed bank are those best adapted to live in the long shadow we throw on the landscape.
-They are companion plants for the Anthropocene age.
+They are companion plants for the so-called Anthropocene age.